Authored by Ashley McDonald, J.D.

 Oregon has taken an especially strong stance against elder abuse to allow victims of abuse to recover from their injuries.
 Oregon law allows economic damages (actual money lost) as well as damages for emotional distress and pain and suffering.
 Any damages awarded by a judge or a jury in an elder abuse lawsuit may be tripled.
 The victim of elder abuse will also be reimbursed for attorney’s fees.

 If you or a loved one has been a victim of elder abuse, the problems might seem overwhelming.
 Our attorneys are experienced in helping those affected by elder abuse take back control and can advise you about your legal rights and tell you what remedies might be available.
-For a free consultation please call 503-405-8037.
+For a free consultation please contact us or call 503-405-8037.